![]() |

 International member Bob Newbrook, a retired police officer who arrested

-Our Position Given the history of documented judicial abuse by the FBI in numerous cases directly related to the case against John Graham, we call upon all those involved with this matter and all those who believe in truth and justice to oppose the proposed extradition of John Graham.
-The evidence and testimony to be presented is largely circumstantial and may well be the result of continued coercion and fabrication.
-Given the results of the Arlo Looking Cloud trial (see "The Four-Day Trial of Arlo Looking Cloud" for more information), it is our belief that John Graham will not receive a fair trial should he be extradited to the United States.
-We all grieve the tragic loss of Anna Mae Pictou-Aquash, and we do hope the truth about her death and many others will someday be known.
-We are also absolutely convinced of John’s innocence and believe this charge to be a continuation of a travesty of justice which has endured since the 1970s.
+Peltier in Alberta in 1976.
+John lost his fight against extradition and was taken into US custody on the charge of first degree murder.
+Our Position The evidence and testimony to be presented at trial is largely circumstantial and may well be the result of continued coercion and fabrication.
+Given the guilty plea by Thelma Rios (a sealed agreement where no time will be served in return for her plea), and the farcical results of the Arlo Looking Cloud trial (see "The Four-Day Trial of Arlo Looking Cloud" for more information), it is our belief that John Graham will not receive a fair trial in the United States.
+We all grieve the tragic loss of Anna Mae Pictou-Aquash, and we do hope the truth about her death and the deaths of many others will someday be known.
+We are also absolutely convinced of John’s innocence and believe this charge to be a continuation of a travesty of justice which has endured since Europeans began to colonize the Americas.
+In the 1970s this injustice led to the formation of AIM and other groups, and ultimately led to the death of Anna Mae and the persecution of John Graham.

 |